vitelabs/vite-wiki/docs/api/vitejs/accountBlock/utils.md

 ```

 ### messageToData
-Encode comment of transaction into base64 data of AccountBlock based on [VEP-8](../../../vep/vep-8.md)
+Encode comment of transaction into base64 data of AccountBlock according to [VEP-8](../../../vep/vep-8.md)

 - **Parameters**
     * `String` Comment of transaction